Boris Johnson sees record rebellion from his own Conservative Party on covid policies

-Johnson’s government wants people to work from home if they can, to wear face coverings in more settings, and most controversially, and to prove they are fully vaccinated or have had negative coronavirus test before they can enter large, crowded gatherings, both indoors and out — like company Christmas parties and sports events.
+Johnson wants people to work from home if they can, to wear face coverings in more settings, and most controversially, and to prove they are fully vaccinated or have had negative coronavirus test before they can enter large, crowded gatherings, both indoors and out — like company Christmas parties and sports events.

 In a vote on “covid passes,” 99 Conservative lawmakers voted against Johnson’s measure, even more than the 70 to 80 who had earlier pledged to rebel.
+Another 17 Conservative lawmakers abstained.

-The legal requirement to show vaccine status or negative test, however, passed easily, as did others, with support from the opposition Labour Party.
+The measure still passed easily, as did others, with support from the opposition Labour Party.
+But it was an embarrassing rebuke for Johnson — the largest rebellion he has seen since the December 2019 election and one of the biggest for a Conservative prime minister.

+People in British political circles have begun to speculate about whether, perhaps, Johnson might possibly be replaced in the new year.

-It was an embarrassing rebuke from Conservative backbenchers who say they are tired of the prime minister’s restrictions, zigzags, and mixed messaging on the virus, and who remember well how the government last year essentially “canceled” Christmas at the last minute.
+Conservative backbenchers say they are tired of his restrictions, zigzags, and mixed messaging on the virus, and who remember well how the government last year essentially “canceled” Christmas at the last minute.

-Many in his own party have grumbled that they don’t trust Johnson, who is at a low in public opinion polls these days.
+Many in his party have grumbled that they don’t trust Johnson, who is at a low in public opinion polls these days, amid outcry about Christmas parties that may or may not have happened at Downing Street during lockdown last year.

+Boris Johnson’s staff denied there was a 2020 Christmas party — except they joked about it on camera

 Those from the libertarian wing of the Tories, as the Conservatives are called, say Johnson’s call for masks and passes smacks of nanny-state overreach and represents only the beginning of more intrusive measures to come.